Fillings, Hygiene & Exams

 - Examination of your bite position

 Dental x-rays capture and store your dental records.
-These images can be instantly viewed, helping the dentist and hygienist detect risks before they become significant problems.
+These images can be viewed right away, helping the dentist and hygienist detect risks before they become significant problems.
 These are necessary to prevent and diagnose issues that may not be available to see through a visual exam.

 Routine Hygiene Appointments